A lot of women want the "long leg", "slim

 beginners.
 It could also be performed periodically months at

-a time by the more advanced individuals.
-When you get to the
+a time by more advanced individuals.
+When you get to the point

-point you want to add auxiliary exercises or additional sets
+you want to add auxiliary exercises or additional sets to your

 base using basic

-their muscle development later as they become more familiar how
+their muscle development later as they become more familiar with

 You could eventually perform an additional set on quads/glutes

 if you wish, just realize the first workout set will deliver

 most of the benefits (See low

 volume training).
 For this reason, I would suggest you add